 Also, alcoholics often suffer from diffuse brain damage in multiple areas simultaneously – according to research the prefrontal cortex especially is vulnerable to the impact of substance abuse, because it is connected to every lobe of the brain.
 Moreover, as the prefrontal cortex regulates “executive control” – planning, goals, and judgment – alcoholics put themselves at a heightened risk for a wide variety of cognitive, behavioral, and emotional issues.

-Finally, alcoholism and depression tend to go hand-in-hand, and consuming alcohol excessively is linked to a myriad of adverse emotional status, such as depression and anxiety.
+Finally, alcoholism and depression tend to go hand-in-hand, and consuming alcohol excessively is linked to a myriad of adverse emotional states, such as depression and anxiety.
 Whether alcoholism causes depression or anxiety is up for debate – but certainly, it does appear to exacerbate it.

 Side Effects of Alcoholism: Physical